Green Technology Consultant Attorney in Louisville, Kentucky

 The online platform features an interactive geographic information system (GIS) map tool that allows for the viewing of mine sites and for downloading available data for a deeper review of potential green tech energy development.

 How an Attorney Can Help

 If you’re looking to develop alternative energy source sites, there are many steps involved, including permits, licensing, and land acquisition costs, to say nothing of creating public awareness and buy-in.
-For these and other concerns, you will need the help of an attorney conversant with local, state, and federal laws.
+For these and other concerns, you will need the help of an attorney, such as a wind power consultant, who is conversant with local, state, and federal laws.